 Buttercream is the fundamental cake frosting when it comes to icing, filling and decorating a cake.
 It is the frosting everyone remembers as a kid when you eagerly awaited your birthday cake.
 But, not all buttercream frostings are created equally.

 This recipe is a true American buttercream recipe, so you can enjoy it knowing you won’t be consuming anything short of that.
 White Widow adds a very interesting depth of flavor to the buttercream and pairs beautifully with the flavors of vanilla, almond, and salted butter.
+Notes of peach, fruit, spice, and a little skunk dance on the tounge.
 Enjoy this on the next cake you bake and medicate deliciously!

 Mise en place: